google/earthenterprise/docs/geedocs/5.3.3/raw_sources/answer/geeServerConfigAndSecurity/configureGeeForLDAP.rst.txt

       admin pages.
 GEE server software is based on Apache ``httpd``.

       It is easy to administer and manage user accounts.
-You can use a simple ``.htpasswd`` to secure a GEE Server admin pages, then you can assign the permissions levels via groups or user level.
+You can use a simple ``.htpasswd`` to secure GEE Server admin pages, then you can assign the permissions levels via groups or user level.
 If you have an existing Active Directory user catalog, you can use that instead of implementing a redundant authentication system.
 For